Stop! Your Lease Extension in Kettering Could Be FREE

 If you are facing a significant premium because your lease in Kettering has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Why you should start your Kettering lease extension
+Why you should commence your Kettering lease extension

 An extended lease has roughly the same value as a freehold

-It is generally considered that a property with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an additional ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.
+It is generally accepted that a residential leasehold with over one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.

 Lender Requirement